What Is Alcohol Withdrawal?

 In general, alcohol depresses the functioning of the brain.
 As a result, a person who drinks alcohol in small quantities will feel relaxed and perhaps euphoric, while a person who drinks larger quantities of alcohol will struggle with coordination, judgment, and memory.

 To adjust to the effects of alcohol, the brain will overcharge its production of other neurotransmitters, especially serotonin and norepinephrine, to keep itself stimulated.
 These chemical changes are temporary for someone who drinks alcohol occasionally and moderately.
 However, a person who frequently drinks alcohol in large amounts will force their brain to consistently adapt to alcohol.

-Eventually, the brain becomes accustomed to alcohol and requires more of it to yield the same chemical changes, the phenomenon of tolerance.
+Eventually, the brain will become accustomed to alcohol and require more of it to yield the same chemical changes.
+This is the phenomenon of tolerance.
 Tolerance causes people to drink more alcohol to feel drunk, and it reinforces the brain’s alcohol habituation.
-Consequently, when a heavy drinker puts alcohol away, the absence of alcohol shocks their brain and nervous system and provokes physical and psychological withdrawal.
+Consequently, when a heavy drinker puts alcohol away, the absence of alcohol shocks their brain and nervous system and provokes adverse physical and psychological symptoms.

 As long as the person survives withdrawal, their brain will eventually return to its pre-alcohol chemical structure.
 Until then, the entire nervous system will operate with chemical imbalances, causing pain and discomfort.
 Once withdrawal is finished, the neurological anchor of alcohol dependence is lifted, and long-term recovery from alcohol addiction becomes possible.

 When someone suffers withdrawal, they may experience different symptoms than someone else.
 The more common and less severe alcohol withdrawal symptoms are:

 - Increased blood pressure